opsschool/curriculum/text_editing_201.rst

 ::
   (global-font-lock-mode 1)

 With font-lock-mode turned on, different types of text will appear in different colors.
 For instance, in a programming mode, variables will appear in one face, keywords in a second, and comments in a third.
-This will
+With the syntax highlighting the user experience will be a lot better.

 Line numbers
 ------------